 |Minor between 14 and 18||7, 9, or 11 years|

 |Minor under the age of 14||10, 12, or 14 years|

 These punishments are in addition to the sentence for the underlying rape crime conviction.
 Penal Code 264.1 is a crime in itself, not a penalty enhancement for other offenses.11

 Have you been accused of rape or other sex offense in California?
 Contact our criminal law firm for legal advice.
 Our criminal defense attorneys practice in Los Angeles and throughout the state of California.
-And we defend against all types of felony and misdemeanor charges, from DUI and drug possession to lewd conduct and theft.
+And we defend against all types of felony and misdemeanor charges.

 - California Criminal Jury Instructions CALCRIM 1001.
 California Penal Code Section 264.1 PC.